Novartis/xgx/README.md

 Most of the Rmarkdown scripts use caching so that recompiling is quick.
 However, when developing the site, if you change any dependencies (e.g. functions in the R folder or data in the Data folder) you should delete the cache.
 This means deleting all the folders in Rmarkdown that end in "_cache"  DO NOT DELETE SiteResources.

 # Data
-* AE      - Fariba - blinded, to be explored how to share
-* AUC     - Fariba - blinded, to be explored how to share
-* dzz     - Andy   - blinded, can be shared
-* mt12345 - Kostas - blinded, can be shared
-* Multiple_Ascending_Dose_Dataset - Alison - consider deleting - check nothing uses it
-* Multiple_Ascending_Dose_Dataset2 - Alison - the newer one to keep and document
-* MultipleAscendingDose_PKPD - Andy - probably to delete - HAS BEEN DELETED
-* Oncology - Fariba - blinded, to be explored how to share and which ones to keep and if they should be compressed
-    * Only need Oncology_Efficacy_Data and Oncology_Efficacy_Dose
-    * the rest to be deleted.
-* PCtmp - Andy - keep
-* PPtmp - Andy - keep
-* Single_Ascending_Dose_Dataset - Alison - to document

 # R
-Andy to rename files and update

 # Rmarkdown